GuangzheWen/web-softwaretools-plain/report/Process.md

    2. Used **API: [delete] /user/{username}** to delete an existing user.
 6. Feature 6:
    1. **Host Mode Authentication**.
-   2. Without using any API, bacause of lack of source code and further imformation, so we have to use this method instead.
+   2. Without using any API, because of lack of source code and further information, so we have to use this method instead.

 #### Meeting Log